websightdesigns/wp-customize/README.md

 ### Installation

-#### Manual Installation

-1. Upload the `wp-customize` folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+#### WordPress Plugins Repository

+1. In your WordPress admin, navigation to `PLUGINS > ADD NEW`
+2. Search for 'wp-customize' and locate this plugin in the list
+3. Click `Install Now`
+4. Click `Activate`
-3. Fill out the settings under `SETTINGS > CUSTOMIZE` in the WordPress Admin
+5. Fill out the settings under `SETTINGS > CUSTOMIZE` in the WordPress Admin

+Visit https://wordpress.org/plugins/wp-customize/ for more information.

 #### Git Submodule Installation